Nellis Air Force Base: Nellis AFB complex

 The Nellis Air Force Base Complex is a group of southern Nevada military areas that are predominantly USAF and Bureau of Land Management areas outside of the base (e.g., controlled by military units at Nellis).
 The complex's land areas include Nellis AFB, the USAF Nevada Test and Training Range, the active portion of the Small Arms Range Annex north of the base, the annex's Formerly Used Defense Site of 5775 acre (cleared in March 1972, returned to the DoI), 13 BLM areas of 5.7 acre each leased for Patriot Radar/Communications Exercises, and other BLM sites "under Military Operations Area (MOA) airspace".
 Nellis AFB also leases space at the former Las Vegas AFS, and environmental sites of the Tonopah Bombing Range (FUDS) are monitored by the EPA.
 Additional Formerly Used Defense Sites associated with the area's military operations are the Nye County Areas A, G, H, & I; the "Delamar Dry Lake Test Annex" and the "Sunrise Mountain Machine Gun Range".

+Education

+There is a charter school on post, Coral Academy of Science Nellis Campus, which covers grades Kindergarten through 8.

+The area school district is the Clark County School District.
+The zoned public schools for the base are as follows: Lomie G. Heard Elementary School, Carroll M. Johnston Middle School, and Mojave High School.